aku24-training/pangenome/README.md

-# pangenome
+# Pangenome Analysis

-Pangenome Analysis with Roary tutorial
+A tutorial on pangenome analysis with Roary.